Zuehlke/software-engineering-corner/src/articles/bdd-specflow/index.md

   - dotnet
   - TDD (Test-driven development)
   - Testing
+shortDescription: >-
+  Learn to implement Behavior-Driven Development (BDD) with C# and SpecFlow.
+  Discover Gherkin syntax, test creation, and execution.
 ---
 [Behaviour-Driven Development (BDD)](https://en.wikipedia.org/wiki/Behavior-driven_development) is a technique of agile software development to ensure that the requirements of the software to be developed are fulfilled.
 To achieve this a special syntax called **Gherkin** (see below) is used to write down the specification which then can be translated by tools into test case skeletons.
 The developers add the test code and write/enhance the application until the test passes.
 A big advantage is that stakeholders, customers, business analysts, requirement engineers, all parties of a project can provide tests.